kainonly/kainonly.github.io/content.en/_index.md

 ## 👋 Hi, there.
 I'm Kain

-I'm a Full Stack & DevOps engineer, engaged in hotel internet in the China, and an open source enthusiast.
+I'm a Full Stack & DevOps engineer, involved in hotel internet in the China, and an open source enthusiast.

-~ Love coding, hobby is still coding, exploring distributed, open source
+~Love coding, hobby is still coding, exploring distributed

-Currently focusing on cloud-native Kubernetes, the technology stack is mainly Node, Golang, Angular, NoSQL, Nats
+Currently focusing on cloud-native Kubernetes, my expertise includes: Go, Node, PHP, Angular, MySQL, PostgreSQL, Redis, MongoDB, ElasticSearch, Nats

-Looking into the practical use of DevOps and LowCode, looking for a breakthrough
+Looking into the practical use of DevOps and LowCode

 {{< button href="https://github.com/weplanx" >}}Go to Weplanx{{< /button >}}
 {{< button href="https://wpx.kainonly.com" >}}MANUAL{{< /button >}}